 Projects are not eligible if they

-- cannot provide a sufficient number of workunits
+- cannot provide a sufficient supply of work units*

 - do not support at least Windows and Linux